 As detailed above, in some instances, it is necessary for us to collect more sensitive information (such as health or lifestyle information) which is called special category data.
 This is to allow us to provide our financial advice service to you.
 This is where we need to gather your consent to the collection and processing of this data.
 You can withdraw your consent at any time to us processing this data, however, this may mean that you can no longer access the service or product the information was gathered for.

 We may want to send you relevant marketing electronically from time to time.
-If you do not wish to receive electronic marketing, then please tick the box below to opt-out.
+If you don’t wish to receive electronic marketing, then please tick the box below to opt out.